VishalVerma0310/VishalVerma0310/README.md

 ## Hi, I'm Vishal Verma 👋

-I'm a Machine Learning practitioner focused on building **end-to-end predictive systems** with an emphasis on **interpretability, deployment, and real-world decision-making**.
+I'm a Machine Learning practitioner focused on designing and deploying end-to-end predictive systems, with an emphasis on interpretability and real-world decision-making.

 ### 🔍 Areas of Interest
 - Explainable AI (SHAP, LIME, PDP)